miguelmm95/Silent_Hill_2_No_Hit_Tool/README.md

 ## **Usage**

 - Download the .zip in the release.
-- Open the game firts before opening the tool.
+- Open the game first before opening the tool.
 - Extract the .zip and open the .exe.

 ## **Contributions**